riverrun/comeonin/README.md

     * Pbkdf2 - [pbkdf2_elixir](https://github.com/riverrun/pbkdf2_elixir)

 If you choose Argon2 or Bcrypt, you will need to have a C compiler installed.

-Argon2 also requires dirty scheduler support, which is provided by default in Erlang 20.
+Argon2 and Bcrypt version 1.0 also require dirty scheduler support, which is provided by default in Erlang 20.
+Bcrypt version 0.12 can be used with older versions of Erlang.

 You do not need to have a C compiler installed to use Pbkdf2.

 2. Add `comeonin` and the library (algorithm) you choose to the `deps` section of your mix.exs file, as in the following example.